 We are an energy delivery company.
 The majority of our revenues are generated from the sale of natural gas by our subsidiaries.
 To assess our financial performance, our management primarily monitors operating income and cash flows from our business segments.
 Within these broader financial measures, we monitor margins, operation and maintenance expense, interest expense, capital spending and working capital requirements.
-In addition to these financial measures we also monitor a number of variables that management considers important to the operation of our business segments, including the number of customers, throughput, use per customer, commodity prices and heating and cooling degree days.
+In addition to these financial measures we also monitor a number of variables that management considers important to the operation of our business segments, including the number of customers, throughput, use per customer, commodity prices and heating degree days.
 We also monitor system reliability, safety factors and customer satisfaction to gauge our performance.

 To the extent adverse economic conditions affect our suppliers and customers, results from our energy delivery businesses may suffer.
-Reduced demand and lower energy prices could lead to financial pressure on some of our customers who operate within the energy industry.
+For example, our business is largely concentrated in Houston, Texas, where a higher percentage of employment is tied to the energy sector relative to other regions of the country.
+Although Houston, Texas has a diverse economy, employment in the energy industry remains important.
+Reduced demand and lower energy prices could lead to financial pressure on some of our customers who operate within the energy industry and impact the growth rate of our customer base.
+Given the significant decline in energy and commodity prices in 2015, the rate of growth in employment in Houston, which had been greater than the national average, has declined and is now more in line with the national average.
+We expect this trend to continue in the foreseeable future.
 Also, adverse economic conditions, coupled with concerns for protecting the environment, may cause consumers to use less energy or avoid expansions of their facilities, resulting in less demand for our services.